kalibera/rchk/doc/DOCKER.md

 ## Checking a package from a tarball

-To check a package tarball
+To check a package tarball (on Linux and macOS)

 ```
 # wget https://cran.r-project.org/src/contrib/lazy_1.2-16.tar.gz